Cloud database technologies continue to evolve at pace – handling huge amounts of data, scaling horizontally and not costing the earth.

 With the launch of Google Cloud Spanner, banks can now harness horizontally and globally scalable data stores across their entire trading business, creating dramatic improvements in cost efficiency, resilience and the ability to manage complex global trading needs.
 Whilst massive horizontal scalability had been the preserve of NoSQL data stores, Google Cloud Spanner brings SQL and transactional relational data into this arena.

-At an upcoming joint event, Google Cloud Spanner engineers will be unveiling the full capabilities of the new service, whilst GFT specialists will be demonstrating real-life use cases using Google Spanner, to significantly transform how globally developed trading applications can be deployed for Client MIS, Risk, P&L and reporting across asset classes such as Equities, FX, FI and Commodities.
-To join us for the event, please click here.
+At a recent event, Google Cloud Spanner engineers unveiled the full capabilities of the new service, whilst GFT specialists demonstrated real-life use cases using Google Spanner, to significantly transform how globally developed trading applications can be deployed for Client MIS, Risk, P&L and reporting across asset classes such as Equities, FX, FI and Commodities.

 Google Cloud Spanner offers a cost-effective approach to managing worldwide scalable data for the world’s largest financial institutions and this event will deliver great insights into the exciting opportunities this revolutionary technology can create.